lobehub/lobe-chat/README.md

 - [x] 🏬 **Role Market**: A Role Market is provided where users can select their preferred dialogue agent roles, enriching the content and style of the dialogue;

 > **Note**\
-> You can find our upcoming [Roadmap][github-project-link] plans in the Projects section.
+> You can find our upcoming [Roadmap][Azuo-project-link] plans in the Projects section.

 <div align="right">